rongxiangsu/rongxiangsu.github.io/_pages/about.md

   - /about.html
 ---

-My name is Rongxiang Su (pronounced as Rong-sheeyang) (he/him), and I am currently a Postdoctoral Fellow at [MIT Senseable City Lab](https://senseable.mit.edu/).
+My name is Rongxiang Su (pronounced as Rong-sheeyang) (he/him), and I am a Teaching Assistant Professor in the [Department of Urban and Regional Planning](https://urban.illinois.edu/) at University of Illinois Urbana-Champaign (UIUC).
+Before joining UIUC, I was a Postdoctoral Fellow at the [MIT Senseable City Lab](https://senseable.mit.edu/) from 2024 to 2025.
 I hold a Ph.D. in Geography from the University of California, Santa Barbara.

-My research interests include geospatial data science, human mobility, travel behavior, and urban analytics.
-My work focuses on **understanding human mobility, travel behavior, and activity patterns in urban systems through the analysis of human-generated data** (e.g., mobile phone traces, household travel surveys, and food delivery transaction data).
-I am particularly interested in developing computational methods to identify and quantify spatiotemporal patterns of human daily activities and interactions.
-In parallel, I aim to understand disparities in human behavior by modeling and predicting activity-travel patterns across different socio-geographical contexts, contributing to the promotion of sustainable, equitable, and inclusive transportation systems and access to urban amenities.
+My research interests lie in geospatial data science, human mobility, travel behavior, and urban analytics.
+Broadly, my work seeks to understand human mobility, travel behavior, and activity patterns in urban systems by analyzing human-generated data sources such as mobile phone traces, household travel surveys, and food delivery transactions.
+I am particularly interested in developing computational methods to identify and quantify the spatiotemporal dynamics of daily activities and interactions.
+In parallel, I aim to examine disparities in human behavior by modeling and predicting activity-travel patterns across diverse socio-geographic contexts—ultimately contributing to more sustainable, equitable, and inclusive transportation systems and access to urban opportunities.

 To date, I have published 21 peer-reviewed journal articles, book chapters, or conference proceedings (12 first-author journal articles) in GIScience and transportation and beyond (e.g., ecology and social sciences).
-Many of these appear in prestigious journals such as *Computers, Environment and Urban Systems*, *Journal of Geographical Systems*, *Journal of Transport Geography*, *Transportation Research Part C: Emerging Technologies*, *Transportation Research Part A: Policy and Practice*,  *Transactions in GIS* (also featured at the research session at the 2022 ESRI User Conference), and *Movement Ecology*.
+Many of these appear in prestigious journals such as *Computers, Environment and Urban Systems*, *Journal of Geographical Systems*, *Journal of Transport Geography*, *Transportation Research Part C: Emerging Technologies*, *Transportation Research Part A: Policy and Practice*,  *Transactions in GIS*, and *Movement Ecology*.
-In addition to my research, I serve as a peer reviewer for more than 28 academic journals and conferences.
+In addition to my research, I serve as a peer reviewer for more than 30 academic journals and conferences.
 I am always enthusiastic about discussing research and potential collaborations.
-Feel free to email me at <ins>rxsu at mit dot edu</ins>!
+Feel free to email me at <ins>rsu at illinois dot edu</ins>!